Possession of Weapon by a Felon

 Georgetown Defense Attorney for Possession of Firearms with a Felony

 In a state as proud of the Second Amendment as any in the country, it is especially frustrating for Texans to have their gun rights stripped of them.
 Illegal possession of a firearm, however, is never worth your freedom.
-If you find yourself accused of illegal possession of a firearm in Williamson County, contact the Georgetown criminal defense lawyers at Law Office of Michael J. Price to discuss your options.
+If you find yourself accused of illegal possession of a firearm in Williamson County, contact the Georgetown criminal defense lawyers at Law Office of Price & Wiggins, P.C. to discuss your options.

 Attorney Michael J. Price has experience with a wide range of felony cases including possession of a firearm in violation of federal and Texas law.
 Call (512) 354-1880 or submit an online contact form today to schedule your appointment if you are in Williamson County, Bell County, or any of the surrounding areas.